Easy Winter Self-Care Ideas to Try This Year

 Reach Out to Someone

-Spending time in your own company can be therapeutic but it can also become a comfort blanket.
+Spending time in your own company can be therapeutic, but it can also become a comfort blanket.
 It’s easy to isolate yourself, especially during busy times or during the winter.
 However, taking a few minutes to send a text or to pick up your phone for a call can make a massive difference to your mood.
 If you reach out to a family member or friend, it can often be surprising how happy they are to hear from you and to know that you’re thinking of them.
-Social interaction can be a great way to focus on your self-care and dedicating time to laugh over the phone with a loved one can have a knock-on effect on your mental wellbeing.
+Social interaction can be a great way to focus on your self-care, and dedicating time to laugh over the phone with a loved one can have a knock-on effect on your mental wellbeing.

-More Little Ideas to Help Your Happiness
+More Little Self-Care Ideas to Boost Your Happiness

-2. Watch a feel-good movie.
+- Watch a feel-good movie.
 They do say that if you smile enough, it can impact your mental wellbeing, so why not watch a comedy and see if it’s true?
 Watching a feel-good film can also help you to switch off from the stresses of everyday life for a little while.